 This policy provides campus-wide procedures for the University of Nebraska at Omaha to ensure compliance with the University of Nebraska’s Board of Regents Policy, RP-2.1.5, Standards of Conduct for Employees and Students Regarding Alcohol and Drugs

-1. The Vice Chancellor for Business and Finance and his/her designee must authorize the serving of alcoholic beverages.
+1. The Vice Chancellor for Business and Finance and their designee must authorize the serving of alcoholic beverages.

 2. Hours of service are from 5:00 p.m. to midnight from Sunday to Friday, and 3:00 p.m. to midnight on Saturdays.
 No beverages will be dispensed after 11:30 p.m. and no consumption allowed after midnight.

 3. Alcoholic beverages may only be served in association with a food service (a food service is defined as either a meal or hors d’oeuvres).
 A minimum food service must accompany alcoholic beverage service.

 4. Alcoholic beverages will be available only at events for which there are invited guests.

 5. All alcoholic beverages will be served by an employee of UNO Food Services or authorized designee.
 Determination of the services provided will be decided by the sponsoring group and the Manager of Food Services or designee.
 All details, such as type of beverage served, hours of service, etc. must be finalized with UNO Food Services 48 hours in advance and will not be changed after the deadline.